navi-language/navi-language.github.io/guides/http/request.md

 }
 ```

-The `post` function is mostly the same as the `get` function, but it has an additional `body` argument to send the request body.

 As you see in the above example, we send a POST request to create a new repository on GitHub API.

-- We create a [Headers](/stdlib/std.net.http#std.net.http.Headers) object and set the `Content-Type` and `Authorization` headers.
-The `Content-Type` header is used to specify the media type of the request body.
-The `Authorization` header is used to authenticate the request.
-You need to replace `<your-github-token>` with your GitHub token.
+- We create a [HttpClient](/stdlib/std.net.http.client.HttpClient) object.
-- We create a JSON string for the request body.
-The body is a JSON object that contains the organization name, repository name, and whether the repository has issues enabled.
-In this example, we use the `CreateRepo` struct to represent the request body and convert it to a JSON string using the [json.to_string](/stdlib/std.json#to_string) function.
+- We create a `CreateRepo` struct to represent the request body.
+The struct contains the organization name, repository name, and whether the repository has issues enabled.

-  - You can also just we a raw JSON string like:

-    ```nv
-    let body = `{"org": "navi-language", "repo": "new-repo", "has_issues": true}`;
-    ```
+- We create a [Request](/stdlib/std.net.http.client.Request) object using the [Request.post](/stdlib/std.net.http.client.Request#method.post) method and set the URL of the GitHub API.
+We set the `Authorization` header to authenticate the request using a GitHub token.
+We set the request body using the [Request.set_json](/stdlib/std.net.http.client.Request#method.set_json) method.
+The `set_json` method serializes the struct to a JSON string and sets the `Content-Type` header to `application/json`.
+- If the request is successful, we parse the response JSON into a `Repo` struct and print the repository name and URL.
+We use the [Response.json](/stdlib/std.net.http.client.Response#method.json) method on the Response type to parse the JSON response.